Overview

 Cleveland Clinic maintains the highest ethical standards to ensure we operate in accordance with our guiding principle of “Patients First” across our entire enterprise.
 To prevent, identify and manage any potential conflicts of interest, Cleveland Clinic has a Board of Directors Conflict of Interest and Managing Innovations Committee, a Board of Directors Conflict of Interest Policy and a Professional Staff Conflict of Interest Committee.

-On an annual basis, Cleveland Clinic distributes a questionnaire to CCHS directors, trustees, officers and key employees to determine independence, as defined by the United State Internal Revenue Service and Cleveland Clinic Conflict of Interest Policy.
+On an annual basis, Cleveland Clinic distributes a questionnaire to Cleveland Clinic directors, trustees, officers and key employees to determine independence, as defined by the U.S. Internal Revenue Service and Cleveland Clinic Conflict of Interest Policy.
 We use information gathered from this questionnaire to review business affiliations and transactions that might give rise to potential conflicts of interest.

 Directors and Trustees who are not independent are entitled to participate fully in their duties as a Board member, subject to Cleveland Clinic’s Conflict of Interest policies and the requirements applicable to Board members to recuse themselves from any actions that involve a personal interest.
 A Director or Trustee deemed not independent is nevertheless assumed to be always acting in the best interests of Cleveland Clinic.

 The Office of Corporate Compliance & Business Ethics ensures caregivers, contractors and vendors understand and act in full compliance with applicable federal, state and local laws, regulations, policies and ethical standards.
 Cleveland Clinic offers comprehensive compliance training to establish expectations across the organization.
 All caregivers complete mandatory online compliance training annually and receive regular compliance highlights by newsletter.
 The Office of Corporate Compliance & Business Ethics provides in-person education sessions to all institutes each year, all new financial managers and at all regional annual board meetings.
-Additionally, the Office of Corporate Compliance & Business Ethics has their own intranet page accessible to all caregivers that contains compliance news, educational materials and training resources.
-Educational offerings include monthly corporate compliance education sessions, quarterly administrative compliance meetings, research compliance program meetings, research orientations and monthly clinical research roundtables.
+Additionally, the Office of Corporate Compliance & Business Ethics has its own intranet page accessible to all caregivers that contains compliance news, educational materials and training resources.

-Compliance committees provide additional support in fulfilling duties and oversight responsibilities and include the Corporate Compliance Committee, 15 regional hospital compliance committees, nearly 30 institute and division compliance committees and the Research Compliance Committee.
+Compliance committees provide additional support in fulfilling duties and oversight responsibilities and include the Enterprise Corporate Compliance Committee, regional compliance committees, nearly 30 institute and department compliance committees, a Research Compliance Committee and an international compliance committee.

-Our anti-corruption risk analysis includes the entire Cleveland Clinic healthcare system.
-We require all caregivers to review the Code of Conduct policies and procedures as part of the onboarding process.
+Our Code of Conduct states the ethical principles that rule our business and establish accountability for compliance with all legal and ethical obligations, including but not limited to those related to anti-corruption.
+We require all caregivers to review and acknowledge the Code of Conduct as part of the onboarding process and again annually for the duration of their tenure.
 Additionally, caregivers can access the Code of Conduct at any time via our caregiver intranet.
-Following an investigation, caregivers found to have committed fraud are subject to disciplinary action, including termination and prosecution.
+Following an investigation, caregivers found to have engaged in misconduct are subject to appropriate disciplinary action, up to and including termination and prosecution.

 Our commitment to transparency supports our ability to innovate, attract and retain talent, drive value throughout our value chain and deliver the highest quality of care.
 Through industry benchmarks, this report, email communications, social media platforms, our intranet site and a variety of other communication channels, we strive to provide timely and relevant information to patients, caregivers and communities.